-3.2.4 Information Relating Specifically to Grant Applications
+3.2.4.
+Information Relating Specifically to Grant Applications

-- a) Applicants cannot apply for more than one grant in total per competition, regardless of their role (e.g., individuals cannot submit one application as the principal investigator and another application as a coinvestigator).
-However, applicants can be listed as collaborators on multiple applications. - b) Doctoral students and postdoctoral fellows are not eligible to apply as principal investigators for research grants and cannot be listed as co-applicants. - c) All co-applicants must meet the same eligibility criteria as that required for a principal investigator. - d) Letters of collaboration must be provided as part of the application and must be on university/institution letterhead. - e) In accordance with the policy of the "Health Charities Coalition of Canada" (HCCC), the ASRP does not fund indirect costs (i.e. costs associated with the administration of the grant and/or the maintenance of the lab heating, lighting etc.) - f) Requests for equipment only will not be considered for funding.
+- a) Applicants cannot apply for more than one grant in total per competition, regardless of their role(e.g., individuals cannot submit one application as the principal investigator and another application as a co-investigator).
+However, applicants can be listed as collaborators on multiple applications. - b) Doctoral students and postdoctoral fellows are not eligible to apply as principal investigators for research grants and cannot be listed as co-applicants. - c) Co-investigators must meet the same eligibility criteria as that required for a principal investigator and are required to upload a Canadian Common CV.
+This requirement will be waived if a person with lived experience of dementia is applying as a co-investigator. - d) Letters of collaboration must be provided as part of the application and must be on university/institution letterhead. - e) In accordance with the policy of the "Health Charities Coalition of Canada" (HCCC), the ASRP does not fund indirect costs (i.e., costs associated with the administration of the grant and/or the maintenance of the lab - heating, lighting etc.)

+- f) Requests for equipment only will not be considered for funding.
 The application may include a request for equipment funds up to \$5,000 per year.
 Computers of any kind, programs, printers, computer related devices, telephones, and telephone related charges are not accepted as allowable expenses, nor are payments for servicing equipment or consultant services. - g) Travel expenses from the grant must not exceed \$2,500 in any one year; the purpose of the proposed travel must be for the purpose of the PI, as stated in the original application, and must be clearly relevant to the objectives of the research project being supported by the ASRP.
 Travel expenses for study participants must be separately outlined within the budget form and budget justification within the application.

-- h) Applications may include a request for research technicians or assistants, whose rates of pay must be in accordance with the salary scales of the host institution.
+Participant and partner travel, however, can be listed as a separate line item within the proposed budget, separate from the \$2,500/year expense. - h) Applications may include a request for research technicians or assistants, whose rates of pay must be in accordance with the salary scales of the host institution.
 The roles of and justification for employing these individuals in the research project must be clearly and explicitly described in the application.
-The principal investigator (including New Investigator) and co-investigator(s) are not eligible to receive remuneration from funds provided by the ASRP. - Costs are not transferable (i.e. if a requested expenditure in any one category is less than the allowable maximum, the difference cannot be used to supplement an expenditure requested for any other category).
+The principal investigator (including New Investigator) and co-investigator(s) are not eligible to receive remuneration from funds provided by the ASRP. - i) Costs are not transferable (i.e., if a requested expenditure in any one category is less than the allowable maximum, the difference cannot be used to supplement an expenditure requested for any other category).

-4. ASRP PARTNERS
+4 ASRP PARTNERS

-The ASRP is committed to a policy of partnership development in further strengthening its Training Awards and Research Grants Program.
+The ASRP is committed to a policy of partnership development in further strengthening its Training Awards and Research Grants Programs.
 ASRP is working closely with the following partners within this year's competition and is pleased to acknowledge their support.